top of page

 Earlier this year, Costa Rica hosted the Sustainable and Social Tourism Summit 2025, highlighting tourism’s role in inclusion, cultural respect, and local well-being.
 The country’s ongoing reforestation, coral-reef restoration, and fair-trade initiatives continue to anchor its identity as a nation where wellness is lived, not staged.

-Costa Rica’s approach doesn’t separate personal health from planetary health.
-Travelers breathe cleaner air because forests are protected, eat fresher food because farms are regenerative, and find calm because community projects are thriving around them.
+In Costa Rica, travelers breathe cleaner air because forests are protected, eat fresher food because farms are regenerative, and find calm because community projects are thriving around them.

 It’s regeneration translated into wellness — a travel model that restores both the visitor and the world they visit.